raspberrypi/documentation/configuration/uart.md

 | Raspberry Pi 2 | primary | secondary |
 | Raspberry Pi 3 | secondary (Bluetooth) | primary |
 | Raspberry Pi 4 | secondary (Bluetooth) | primary |

+Note: the mini UART is disabled by default, whether it is designated primary or secondary UART.

 Linux devices on Raspbian: